-"Our learning from the pandemic was that we have been able to add the capability to engage a geographically dispersed audience with digital technologies for learning and engagement."
+"Our learning, as a result of the pandemic, was that we have been able to add the capability to engage a geographically dispersed audience with digital technologies for digital learning and engagement."

 "The criterion now is the ability to go virtual.
-We have found that US professors are still struggling with the new lift that is needed to deliver virtually and effectively.
+We have found that US professors are still struggling with the new lift that is needed to deliver virtually, effectively.
 They have to be able to keep learners engaged and actually understand what happens to a learner when they are logged into a Zoom session, and it's all lecture - BORING."

-There was a strong feeling among global interviewees that face-to-face executive education programs might be reduced but would be returning.
-Interviewees noted that previously run programs were starting to return when OMICRON hit.
+There was a strong feeling among global Interviewees that face-to-face executive education programs had not gone away and were starting to return when OMICRON hit.
 This latest strain has some companies and employees hitting the pause button on travel and large numbers of people for annual meetings, award programs, or face-to-face programs.
-These individual decisions have also been influenced by various state, country, and governmental mandates.
+These individual decisions are also controlled by various government, country, and state mandates.

 However, the good news is summed up by the following comments from a senior learning and development executive who put it this way: "While our decision criteria are still the same for both university and non-university partner selection, we are even more focused today on live meet & greet session and dialogues with their peers in face-to-face programs.
 When they approach me with their opinions, they say they still prefer to go to a live program with live dialogue.
 Executives miss the interaction that is created in on-campus programs.
-They, more explicitly, will delay taking an online session and wait for a university experience.
-In my view, within our company, we are surprised at what is actually possible online to deal with the pandemic.
+They more explicitly will delay taking an online session and wait for a university experience.
+In my view, within our company, we are surprised at what is actually possible online dealing with the pandemic.
 But, if we want to have a leadership dialogue and work on cases together, their preference still is to do it offsite in an open or face-to-face executive education program."

 1.b.
-Are the factors for a non-university vendor are different from what is being used to evaluate a university-based partner?
+Are the factors for a non-university vendor any different than what is being used to evaluate a university-based partner?

-As opposed to their responses to Question 1. a., 16 interviewees said their processes would be the same or similar for evaluating universities vs. non-universities as partners.
+As opposed to Question 1. a., 16 Interviewees said their processes would be the same or very similar for evaluating universities vs. non-universities as partners.
 The major difference in identifying, evaluating, and selecting a non-university partner was:

-- 1) Non-university partners are chosen for their expertise in specific fields such as productivity enhancement, project management, or some specific HR-related areas. - 2) In identifying these sources, they expect that those hired are not only experts in their subject matter but also have deep business knowledge in the client's specific industry or in a closely aligned industry.

-3) Along with the teaching, they also look for these professionals to relate recent, relevant information on how other companies are working with and applying this knowledge.
+- 1) Non-university partners are chosen for their expertise in specific fields such as productivity enhancement, project management, or some specific HR-related areas. - 2) In identifying these sources, they expect that those hired are not only experts in their subject matter but also have deep business knowledge in the client's specific industry or in a closely aligned industry. - 3) Along with the teaching, they also look for these professionals to relate recent, relevant information on how other companies are working with and applying this knowledge.

-Conversely, it was noted by one interviewee that university executive education partners were chosen for the development of broader management knowledge and skills.
+Conversely, it was noted by one Interviewee that university executive education partners were chosen for the development of broader management knowledge and skills.
 In contrast, non-university partners were chosen for niche areas where the client does not have the expertise.